FunkyMuse/blog/_posts/2021-07-04-compose_hilt_mm.md

 You can check out this approach in my pet [project](https://github.com/FunkyMuse/Aurora).

-*Also there's another UI approach I took, not as mentioned in the project (as this project only has a small part of the UI modularized), which had the design, colors, styles, themes separated, as well as a building component for buttons, titles, subtitles etc.. but it's not mentioned here as the UI part for compose will change in the future and they'll be better practices, at the moment that's how I saw it fit to modularize every single part of the UI as well, but this small pet project can't really shine in that way, unless it grows in the future.*
+*Also there's another UI approach I took, not as mentioned in the project (as this project only has a small part of the UI modularized), which had the design, colors, styles, themes separated, as well as a building component for buttons, titles, subtitles etc.. but it's not mentioned here as the UI parts for compose will change in the future and there will be better "best" practices, at the moment that's how I saw it fit to modularize every single part of the UI as well, but this small pet project can't really shine in that way, unless it grows in the future.*

+Thank you for reading and I hope you learnt something new.

+Don't forget to subscribe to the RSS feed in order to get updates for future posts.

+Stay safe!